 These types of movies and imaginative play are almost unavoidable in our culture.
-Why are they everywhere?
-Who drives the market on the ever-so-popular fairy tale princesses and superheroes?
+Why is it everywhere we look and who drives the market on the ever-so-popular fairy tale princesses and superheroes?
 Is it the children who so desire it or is it adults who immerse the kids in it?
 Perhaps the answer is both.
 If that’s the case, is it possible that all of humanity longs for what the heroes and princesses represent?

 There is something to be said about what these fanciful activities actually represent.
 Heroic qualities are leadership qualities that are necessary in life for women and men.
-Heroism refers to a character who, in the face of danger and adversity, displays courage and the will for self sacrifice…for some greater good of all humanity.
+Heroism refers to a character who, in the face of danger and adversity or from a position of weakness, displays courage and the will for self-sacrifice...for some greater good of all humanity.
 An endearing quality that can be extracted from the princess mentality is the ability to surrender to something outside of ourselves.
 There are certain things that we cannot do for ourselves.
 We all will need to seek support from someone at some point to act on our behalf.
 So, back to my question in the introduction: Is it possible that all of humanity longs for what the heroes and princesses represent?
 Absolutely.
 We all have a definite, innate desire to give and receive.
-It’s a perfect symbiotic relationship with an automatic feedback loop where one depends on the other…there can’t be givers without receivers or receivers without givers.
+It’s a perfect symbiotic relationship with an automatic feedback loop where one depends on the other...there can’t be givers without receivers or receivers without givers.

 Maybe America is on to something with all of the movies and characters, but overall it appears that we’ve missed the mark.
 Montessori suggests that children from birth to around age 6 need not be exposed to things of fantasy.
 Children this age are considered to have an “absorbent mind,” an impressionable, undifferentiated mind that needs concrete examples of real life.
 Once the foundation is laid after age 6 then the brain can comprehend mythological concepts that can be helpful with character building.